-An organization chart showing the ICS structure for Tier II and Tier III incidents is presented in Figure 2.2-1.
+An organization chart showing the ICS structure is presented in Figure 2.2-1.
 The individuals that would comprise the Shell IMT are listed in Table 2.2-1.
 Responsibilities of the IMT members are described in Table 2.2-2.